HaikuTeam/docs/embedding-and-using-haiku/haiku-core-api.md

   // Fired when the component is about to detach from the DOM
   onHaikuComponentWillUnmount: null,

-  haikuOptions={{
   // contextMenu: String
   // Whether the Haiku menu will display when the component is right-clicked;
   // value may be 'enabled' or 'disabled'
   contextMenu: 'enabled',

   // mixpanel: String|Boolean
   // If provided, the component will transmit metadata to Mixpanel;
   // specify your own token here, or set to falsy to disable tracking altogether.
   // We send only public information: your component's name, its Haiku account username,
   // the software version it was built with, and its share identifier.
   mixpanel: '{mixpanel api token}',

   // seed: String
   // Random seed used for deterministic randomness
   seed: '{will be auto-generated if not supplied}',

   // automount: Boolean
   // Whether we should mount the given context to the mount element automatically
   automount: true,

   // autoplay: Boolean
   // Whether to start playing the animation immediately
   autoplay: true,

   // loop: Boolean
   // Whether to continuously loop the animation
   loop: true,

   // sizing: String
   // Configures the sizing mode of the component;
   // controls how it sizes to fill its container;
   // values may be 'normal', 'stretch', 'contain', or 'cover';
   // the behavior matches CSS' behavior
   sizing: 'normal',

   // forceFlush: Boolean
   // If true, the renderer will not cache properties nor patch updates;
   // it will fully render the component on every animation frame
   // (wraning: not recommended, as this can severely deoptimize animation)
   forceFlush: false,

   // freeze: Boolean
   // Whether to prevent the global clock from updating the timelines
   // (warning: only use if you know what you're doing)
   freeze: false,

   // frame: Function
   // Optional function that we will call before every frame renders
   frame: null,

   // clock: Object
   // Configuration options that will be passed to the HaikuClock instance
   clock: {},

   // alwaysComputeSizing: Boolean
   // Whether we should always assume the size of the mount element will change on every tick;
   // This boosts performance when not using an explicit `sizing` option
   alwaysComputeSizing: true,

   // position: String
   // CSS position setting for the root of the component in DOM;
   // (warning: not recommended to change this, as it may affect layout behavior)
   position: 'relative',

   // useWebkitPrefix: Boolean
   // Whether to prepend a webkit prefix to transform properties;
   // `undefined` configures this to be auto-detected
   // (warning: not recommended to change this)
   useWebkitPrefix: undefined,

   // overflowX: String
   // CSS overflow-x setting for the component;
   // falsy specifies the default browser behavior
   // (warning: to configure both settings together, use `overflow`)
   overflowX: null,

   // overflowY: String
   // CSS overflow-x setting for the component;
   // falsy specifies the default browser behavior
   // (warning: to configure both settings together, use `overflow`)
   overflowY: null,

   // overflow: String
   // CSS overflow setting for the component;
   // falsy specifies the default browser behavior
   // (warning: this will override both `overflowX` and `overflowY` if set)
   overflow: null
-  }}/>
+/>
 ```
 <br>